Mercy Gardens

 Mercy Gardens increases nutrition across Decatur by increasing access to fresh, local, nutrient-dense produce to the community.

-Mercy Gardens grows local produce in 1.25 acres of land between the Old King’s Orchard neighborhood and plots at HSHS St. Mary’s Hospital.
+At Mercy Gardens, we grow fresh, local produce on 1.25 acres between the Old King’s Orchard neighborhood and HSHS St. Mary’s Hospital.
 This produce enhances Good Sam’s Noon Meal as well our partner food pantries including Northeast Community Fund, Catholic Charities, Salvation Army, and Crossing Healthcare.

 In order to give some of our produce away for free, we also function as a local farmer, organizing and selling produce at the local farmer’s market, growing and selling Mercy Mums and pumpkins, and investing in a future urban aggregation site to support not only our own agriculture but those of other local farmers through 5-7 acres of farmland in the Old King’s Orchard Neighborhood.